Kgh62/members-guide/cleaning-improving.rst

 For Events
 -------------------------
-For Hack The Space events please see the events page https://wiki.nottinghack.org.uk/wiki/Events
+It is open to members to run, or suggest, events at the Hackspace.
+To find out more please see the events page https://wiki.nottinghack.org.uk/wiki/Events